 New applicants have twelve (12) months from the date the application closes to complete all program requirements and execute the Project's Program Agreement.
-This window of time is intended to allow both Applicants and DHCD to complete necessary processes which may have predetermined time requirements, such as Applicant underwriting review or DHCD public notice and comment periods.
+This window of time is intended to allow both Applicants and DHCD to complete necessary processes which may have predetermined time requirements or DHCD public notice and comment periods.

-For FY 2024, all program agreements must be executed by:
+For FY 2025, all program agreements must be executed by:

-- Fall 2023 Round: Monday, October 7, 2024 - Spring 2024 Round: one year from close of application.
+- Fall 2024 Round: Friday, October 30, 2025

+- Spring 2025 Round: TBD

-The Program Agreement (a formal commitment of funds, and prerequisite for a legal loan commitment for rental projects or prerequisite to Deeds of Trust and remittance eligibility for homeownership projects.)
+The Program Agreement (a formal commitment of funds, and a prerequisite for a legal loan commitment for rental projects or a prerequisite to Deeds of Trust and remittance eligibility for homeownership projects.)
 Program requirements vary by source but may include an environmental review process with public comment periods as required by HUD, and program agreements cannot be issued until all contingencies and program requirements are met.

-ASNH Program Agreements expire three years from the date the application closes, by which time the Project should be completed and ready to schedule permanent conversion or closing (rental projects) or should be completed and ready to submit closing disclosures on final home sales (homebuyer projects).
-Written requests for extensions of any deadline above must be received by DHCD prior to the expiration of the agreement or commitment and are approved on a case-by-case basis at DHCD's discretion.
+ASNH Program Agreements expire two years from the date the application closes, by which time the Project should be completed and ready to submit closing disclosures on final home sales.
+Written requests for extensions of any deadline above must be received by DHCD prior to the expiration of the agreement and are approved on a case-by-case basis at DHCD's discretion.

-For FY 2024, all program agreements will expire on:
+For FY 2025, all program agreements will expire on:

-- Fall 2023 Round: October 7, 2026 - Spring 2024 Round: three years from close of application.
+- Fall 2024 Round: October 30, 2027

+- Spring 2025 Round: TBD